 Final Rule: Extension of the Compliance Dates for the Nutrition Facts and Supplement Facts Label and Serving Size Rules

 See submitted comments, supporting documents, and references in Docket No. FDA-2012-N-1210 and Docket No. FDA-2004-N-0258.

 The FDA extended the compliance dates for the Nutrition Facts and Supplement Facts label final rule and the Serving Size final rule, from July 26, 2018 to January 1, 2020, for manufacturers with $10 million or more in annual food sales.
 Manufacturers with less than $10 million in annual food sales would receive an extra year to comply – until January 1, 2021.
-Manufacturers of single-ingredient sugars such as honey and maple syrup and certain cranberry products have until July 1, 2021, to make the changes.
+Manufacturers of most single-ingredient sugars such as honey and maple syrup and certain cranberry products have until July 1, 2021, to make the changes.
+Manufacturers of certain flavored dried cranberries have until July 1, 2020 to make the changes.

 In May 2016, the U.S. Food and Drug Administration finalized the Nutrition Facts and Supplement Facts Label and Serving Size final rules and set the compliance date for July 26, 2018, with an additional year to comply for manufacturers with annual food sales of less than $10 million.
 After those rules were finalized, industry and consumer groups provided the FDA with feedback regarding the compliance dates.
 After careful consideration, the FDA determined that additional time would provide manufacturers covered by the rule with necessary guidance from FDA, and would help them be able to complete and print updated nutrition facts panels for their products before they are expected to be in compliance.